 She has furthered those efforts in her role as Georgia’s First Lady, and promoting literacy has been one of her top priorities.
 As part of her “Read Across Georgia” tour, Sandra has visited and read to all 159 counties and 181 school districts to encourage student reading.
-To date, she has visited more 430 schools, encouraging students to love reading and to become “life-long learners.”
+To date, she has visited over 500 schools in Georgia, encouraging students to love reading and to become “life-long learners.”
 Like her husband, the First Lady believes a good education is the key to future success.

 Community service and volunteering is also a top focus of the First Lady’s.
 To that end, Sandra launched “With a Servant’s Heart” in 2011.
 What began as a statewide day of service quickly grew into regular participation in community service programs and volunteer events across Georgia.